-Once the UK Government invokes Article 50 of the Lisbon Treaty to begin the process of leaving the EU, a two-year period of negotiation will commence.
-Throughout this period, the UK will maintain all aspects of its current EU Membership.
-Any changes to working rights in the UK will be decided by the UK government as part of these negotiations.
+Throughout the two year period of negotiation, the UK will maintain all aspects of its current EU Membership.
+Any changes to working rights in the UK will be decided by the UK Government as part of these negotiations.

 Will my family be able to come with me?

-Once the UK Government invokes Article 50 of the Lisbon Treaty to begin the process of leaving the EU, a two-year period of negotiation will commence.
-Throughout this period, the UK will maintain all aspects of its current EU Membership.
-Any changes to residency rights in the UK will be decided by the UK government as part of these negotiations.
+Throughout the two year period of negotiation, the UK will maintain all aspects of its current EU Membership.
+Any changes to residency rights in the UK will be decided by the UK Government as part of these negotiations.

 Will I be able to access the National Health Service?

-Once the UK Government invokes Article 50 of the Lisbon Treaty to begin the process of leaving the EU, a two-year period of negotiation will commence.
-Throughout this period, the UK will maintain all aspects of its current EU Membership.
-Any changes to access rights in the UK, including health services, will be decided by the UK government as part of these negotiations.
+Throughout the two year period of negotiation, the UK will maintain all aspects of its current EU Membership.
+Any changes to access rights in the UK, including health services, will be decided by the UK Government as part of these negotiations.